sochi/php-fpm-mysql/README.md

 image definition is short so it would be preferable to directly include `RUN docker-php-ext-install pdo_mysql` in the respective `Dockerfile` instead of using this as a base image.

+## Availability

+The image can be downloaded from [Docker Hub](https://hub.docker.com/r/soch1/php-fpm-mysql).